What's the difference between Amazon Cognito user pools and identity pools?

 User pools are for authentication (identify verification).
 With a user pool, your app users can sign in through the user pool or federate through a third-party identity provider (IdP).

 Identity pools are for authorization (access control).
-You can use identity pools to create unique identities for users and give them access other AWS services.
+You can use identity pools to create unique identities for users and give them access to other AWS services.

 User pool use cases